Brukols/Epitech-NanoTekSpice/README.md

 ## Usage

-You must to specify a configuration file and all the inputs must to have values.
+You must specify a configuration file and all the inputs must have values.

 ```bash
 ./nanotekspice ressources/basics/and.nts a=0 b=1 a2=1 b2=1 a3=0 b3=0 a4=1 b4=0